Example: Fork and Join

 Note: Join must wait for all incoming Transitions to complete before execution can continue through an outgoing Transition.
 Since the branch from RegionB is not complete (because StateB1 is still active and waiting for triggers) the transition from Join to Final will not be executed at this moment.

 On Trigger event Y, StateB1 will exit and enter StateB2; after the entry and doActivity behavior has run, completion events of StateB2 are dispatched and recalled.
 Then the transition from StateB2 to the Join pseudostate is enabled and traversed.
 This satisfies the criteria of all the incoming transitions of Join having completed, so the transition from Join to Final is executed.
 Simulation has ended.

-Tips: You can view the execution trace sequence from the Simulation window (Simulate > Dynamic Simulation > Simulator > Open Simulation Window).
+Tips: You can view the execution trace sequence from the Simulation window ('Simulate > Dynamic Simulation > Simulator > Open Simulation Window' ribbon option).